 A pipe rack utility corridor trends north and south and is located along the northern extension of 9th Street (see Figure 2).
 The corridor passes through an excavation area before reaching the WC-East Pond area.
 The pipe corridor is elevated in this location.
-The excavation is planned for a depth of 10 feet, and Northgate anticipates that the excavation can be performed in this area.
+An excavation is planned for a depth of 10 feet in this area, and Northgate anticipates that the excavation can be performed in the areas planned.
 The pipe rack will need to be supported during the excavation.
-This could be accomplished through underpinning the existing piers (by carrying loads to soil below the excavation depth) or the pipe could be rerouted temporarily around the work area.
+This could be accomplished through underpinning or replacing the existing piers (by carrying loads to soil below the excavation depth) or the pipe could be rerouted temporarily around the work area.
 Tronox will determine the best method to address the pipe rack and will describe the method in plans and specifications for RZ-D remediation.